Policy/Political Director Job Description

 - Names of three references who can speak to the range of qualifications sought.

-Please include “Policy Director” in the subject line of your email.
-Priority deadline is April 17.
+Please include “Policy/Political Director” in the subject line of your email.
+Applications will be reviewed on a rolling basis.

 Asian Americans Advancing Justice | Chicago is an equal opportunity/affirmative action employer.
 All qualified persons are encouraged to apply, regardless of race, color, creed, ethnicity, national origin, ancestry, age, height, weight, sex, gender identity, sexual orientation, disability, marital or domestic partner status, or religious affiliation.